8 Fair Trade Coffee Brands that Support Social and Environmental Efforts

 Larry’s Coffee sourced their organic Coffee from Nicaragua and Guatemala.
 The certified coffee is sweet-toned and has a well-balanced and rich, full body with mild acidity.
 Its recognizable flavors are caramel and chocolate with hints of pepper and tobacco undertones.

-Mayorga Coffee Organics prefers a direct approach to their coffee producers.
-This roaster visits their partner producers regularly.
+Mayorga Coffee Organics prefers a direct approach to its coffee producers.
+This roaster visits its partner producers regularly.
 They support growers with information and education, including better ways of cultivating organic coffee, financing the supply chain, and shipping products more efficiently.

 Mayorga Coffee Organics Details: